Product May Have Been Discontinued

 And less costly plant-based products like this can notably boost the total protein reported on the label — a factor that must be considered when judging the actual meat content of this dog food.

-The fourth ingredient is is banana meal, an energy-rich item made from sun-dried green bananas.
+The fourth ingredient is banana meal, an energy-rich item made from sun-dried green bananas.
 It’s used here as a carbohydrate binder and a substitute for cereal grain or other starchy components.

 Banana meal is more typically associated with animal feeds.